r3ply/r3ply/site/content/docs/overview.md

 In this context _cryptographically signing_ means to produce some kind of verifiable signature of something without revealing its contents.

 Crucially, once something has been signed with a signet **it can never be read again**, but the same thing signed multiple times will **always produce the same signature**.
-In this sense, Signets **perform a one-way function** that is both _pseudo-random_ and _deterministic_.
-This is why r3ply uses the term `pseudonym` [for authors](/todo), since something truly anonymous would be indistinguishable from randomness, but the same author's email will always produce the same `pseudonym`.
+In this sense, signets **perform a one-way function** that is both _pseudo-random_ and _deterministic_.

+(_This is why r3ply uses the term `pseudonym` [for authors](/todo), since something truly anonymous would be indistinguishable from randomness, but the same author's email will always produce the same `pseudonym`._)

 Importantly, **emails signed with signets are still completely secure** and practically indistinguishable from total randomness.

-Now let's talk more details regarding the specifics of **how the r3ply anonymization works**.
-Signets are 22 character strings that are actually [_key envelopes_ ↗](https://en.wikipedia.org/wiki/Hybrid_cryptosystem#Envelope_encryption), storing **a private key** that was symmetrically encrypted by **a master key** held by the issuing r3ply app.
-To form this key envelope, the site's `domain` and the signet's `issued` date are both concatenated, along with the issuing app's `r3ply` domain.
+Now let's talk more about the specifics of **how r3ply's anonymization works**.
+Signets are 22 character strings that are actually [_key envelopes_ ↗](https://en.wikipedia.org/wiki/Hybrid_cryptosystem#Envelope_encryption), storing part of **a private key** that was produced by a **a master key**, held by the issuing r3ply app.

+To form this key envelope, the site's `domain` and the signet's `issued` date are both concatenated, along with the issuing app's `r3ply` domain, and then signed with the r3ply server's private key.

-When something needs to be signed **this is all re-computed** and any deviations from the original signet **will be proof the envelope was tampered with**.
+When a signet is trying to be used **this is envelope is re-computed** and any deviations from the original signet **will be proof the envelope was tampered with**.
 You can see the process in this example code:

 ```TS
 // Recompute expected envelope (sanity check)